lars-erik/ARMLinker/readme.md

 ## Disclaimer

-Does not currently work in ARM template projects. :/
+Custom Tool does not currently work in ARM template projects. :/
+For now, the merging can be done using a PowerShell module / cmdlet.

 ## Overview

 ARM Templates does not support relative paths.
 The only way to link to other files is to put them online.
-This custom tools expects relative paths and merges your ARM templates into a nested "*.linked.json" you can use for CD.
+This tool expects relative paths and merges your ARM templates into a one template.

+## PowerShell Usage

+    install-module ARMLinker.PowerShell
+    Convert-TemplateLinks -InputPath <path to main template> [-OutputPath <path to output file>]

+If no output path is specified, the merged JSON is output from the cmdlet.

-## Example
+## Example input/output

+*Example shows optimal usage with VS custom tool, but for now only way is to use the PS-module*

 **azuredeploy.json**